EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 Notable among them are Rust, C, Zig, Go, Kotlin, Java, and C#.
 Commonly interpreted languages have even had their runtimes compiled to WebAssembly, such as Python, PHP, and Ruby.
 There are also many languages that solely compile to WebAssembly, such as [AssemblyScript](https://www.assemblyscript.org/), [Grain](https://grain-lang.org/), and [MoonBit](https://www.moonbitlang.com/).

 For many of these, it is important not to require a garbage-collector.
 For others, it would be helpful to include one.
-Wasm allows for both (with the GC option being much more recent).
+Wasm allows for both (with the GC option being much more recent).[^wasmgc]

 Your browser includes a Wasm “engine”, making this doubly an attractive compilation target.
 This means without much setup, your phone and laptop can run Wasm programs already.